-A candidate for admission to the bar must submit an electronic file electronically a verified application through the attorney's PACER account. for admission on a form provided by the Clerk of the Court.
-In addition to the completed application form, the applicant must submit:

-(1) a current certificate of good standing from the highest court of the state of the applicant's primary practice (i.e., one dated within sixtythirty (630) days of date of the application); and (2) the prescribed application fee.
+A candidate for admission to the bar must submit an electronic application through the attorney's PACER account.
+In addition to the completed application, the applicant must submit: (1) a current certificate of good standing from the highest court of the state of the applicant's primary practice (i.e., one dated within sixty (60) days of date of the application); and (2) the prescribed application fee.
 Applicants who attend this Court's biannual admission ceremony in Jefferson City and are admitted to the Missouri Bar on the same day as this Court's ceremony are not required to submit a current certificate of good standing from the Supreme Court of Missouri.
 If the Court determines that an investigation of an applicant's character and fitness is necessary, a member of the bar of the Eastern District of Missouri may be appointed by the Chief Judge to conduct an examination of the applicant's background and report written findings to the Court.
 An attorney appointed for this purpose will be compensated from the Attorney Admission Fee Non-Appropriated Fund at a reasonable hourly rate, provided that total compensation may not exceed \$2,500.00 plus actual expenses.
 Each completed application will be examined by the Clerk of Court for satisfactory evidence of compliance with these rules.
 The Clerk is authorized to approve an application for admission that satisfies these requirements.
 Upon approval of an application for admission, the attorney must take an oath or affirmation administered by a district, magistrate or bankruptcy judge of this Court.
 For good cause, the oath may be administered via telephone, videoconference or other electronic means.
 Admission to the bar of any division will constitute admission to practice in all divisions of the Court, including the Bankruptcy Court.